-- Select Configuration New from the Multiple Run Control Dialog - Highlight the newly created configuration and select Configuration Edit... or right-mouse click on • the highlighted configuration to bring up a context menu and select Edit... - In the Multiple Run Editor, make edits to the new configuration as described below •
+- Select Configuration New from the Multiple Run Control Dialog - Highlight the newly created configuration and select Configuration Edit... or right-mouse click on the highlighted configuration to bring up a context menu and select Edit... - In the Multiple Run Editor, make edits to the new configuration as described below - After completing the edits, click OK in the Multiple Run Editor